apache/druid/docs/content/tutorials/index.md

 Later on, if you'd like to stop the services, CTRL-C to exit the `bin/start-micro-quickstart` script, which will terminate the Druid processes.

-Once the cluster has started you can navigate to [http://localhost:8888](http://localhost:8888).
+Once the cluster has started, you can navigate to [http://localhost:8888](http://localhost:8888).
-This is the router node that also serves the Druid console.
+The [Druid router process](../development/router.html), which serves the Druid console, resides at this address.

 ![Druid console](../tutorials/img/tutorial-quickstart-01.png "Druid console")

-It takes a few seconds for all the components to fully initialize and you might see some errors if you open the console immediately after starting the services.
+It takes a few seconds for all the Druid processes to fully start up.
+If you open the console immediately after starting the services, you may see some errors that you can safely ignore.

 ## Loading Data